Kemo-Huang/CS401-Intelligent-Robot/project/Intelligen_Robot_Project.md

 | 2013-[8]    | Continuous                 | Hausdorff distance, Fingertip detection                      | HCI                             | Time cost inefficient                    |
 | 2013-[7]    | Isolated                   | Axis of least inertia, distance from centroid of the hand to fingertip | Complex dynamic ISL recognition | No complete recognition of sign language |
 | 2012-[6]    | Continuous                 | Haar classifier                                              | Virtual environment             | Less robust in recognition phase         |
+**2.3 Face recognition**

+Face recognition has been studied intensively for recent years.
+Now is a well developed technology in the computer vision field.
+The accuracy can beyond 99.80% (Tencent best CV team).
+The main research tendency now is to use the deep learning method for video based face recognition.
+For face tracking part, an algorithm named Tracking Learning Detection is suggested by Zdenek Kalal which is supposed to be stable, reliable and robust.

 ### 3 Problem Statement

 Although technology on gesture recognition has improved a lot, it doesn't apply into various fields.
 This paper proposed a more efficient and intelligent HCI (human-computer-interaction) based on gesture recognition.